Lavkesh Dwivedi

 Co-Founder & Director

-Co-founded an IT services company doing supply chain, data processing, and cloud work.
-Had full P&L responsibility, built the team from scratch across engineering, sales, and operations.
-Ran it for about a year and a half.
-Learned more about business, people, and pressure in that stretch than in most of the years before it.
+I co-founded an IT services company that worked across supply chain, data processing, and cloud, with full P&L responsibility resting on the founding team and not on some larger structure absorbing the bumps.
+I built the team from scratch, hiring across engineering, sales, and operations, and ran the business for about a year and a half.
+It looks small in a list of timestamps but it taught me more about business, people, and what sustained pressure does to a small group than most years before or since.

 Jul 2011 – Mar 2014